 - Null rates increase unexpectedly

-- Processing latency spikes without model changes
+- Processing time spikes without model changes

-- A/B tests show inconsistent results
+- A/B tests show inconsistent results across cohorts

 3. Monitoring gaps